gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 updated: "2025-07-15"
 ---
 %%%?
-With a shift of perspective, we can view TypeScript’s complex types as another kind of code.
+With a shift in perspective, we can view complex type declarations as another kind of code.
 Code where types are values.

 There’s no better example of this than the type-level map.
 Let’s take a closer look!
 %%
-TypeScript is famous for its complex type system.
+TypeScript is famous for its complex types and what they allow framework authors to achieve.

-In this article, I’d like to introduce a different approach for thinking about these complex types: as another kind of code that happens to execute during compilation.
+In this post, I’d like to introduce a different approach for thinking about these complex types: as **type-level code**, code that happens to execute during compilation.

-This approach contrasts **runtime code** with **type-level code**, while looking at the similarities between them.
+We'll contrast it with **runtime code** – the normal code that gets stuff done.

 Runtime code has strings, numbers, and objects as values; meanwhile, in type-level code, the **values are types themselves.**